ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ./main -h
 ```

-If `llama.cpp` has built correctly on your machine, you should see the help options being displayed.
+If `llama.cpp` has built correctly on your machine, you will see the help options being displayed.
 A snippet of the output is shown below:

 ```output
 usage: ./main [options]